patchamama/Bookstore-loans/README.md

 When the user clicks on a book cover or title, this is the page they will be directed to in order to view the details of the book.
 Only authenticated users can access the book details to borrow or comment.
-Authenticated users, on the other hand, can comment - their comment will be displayed on the page upon administrator approval.
-There is also the possibility to delete previously approved personal comments, if the user is the author of the comment.
+Authenticated users, on the other hand, can comment - their comments will be displayed on the page upon administrator approval.
+There is also the possibility to delete previously approved personal comments if the user is the author of the comment.

 - Desktop